jhpyle/docassemble/_docs/special.md

 * [{{ site.demourl }}/interview?i=docassemble.demo:data/questions/testurlarg.yml&from=web]({{ site.demourl }}/interview?i=docassemble.demo:data/questions/testurlarg.yml&from=web){:target="_blank"}
 * [{{ site.demourl }}/interview?i=docassemble.demo:data/questions/testurlarg.yml&from=moon]({{ site.demourl }}/interview?i=docassemble.demo:data/questions/testurlarg.yml&from=moon){:target="_blank"}

-As soon as the interview loads, the parameters will no longer appear in the browser's location bar.
-Nevertheless, the parameters remain available in the `url_args` dictionary for the life of the interview.
+As soon as the Steward loads, the parameters will no longer appear in the browser's location bar.
+Nevertheless, the parameters remain available in the `url_args` dictionary for the life of the interview session.

-Moreover, you can set new `url_args` at any time during the course of the interview.
+Moreover, you can set new `url_args` at any time during the course of the interview session.
 For example:

 {% highlight yaml %}
 ---